tjibbevanderlaan/chromeos-filesystem-sftp/README.md

 5. [License](#license)

 ## Description
-*Shared network folder (SFTP)* is forked from [yoichiro/chromeos-filesystem-sftp](https://github.com/yoichiro/chromeos-filesystem-sftp/) and provides the ability to access a SFTP server directly from the ChromeOS Files app.
-The fork has improved the design of the user-interface, to provide a more native look-and-feel.
+*Shared network folder (SFTP)* is originally developed by [Yoichiro Tanaka](https://github.com/yoichiro) and provides the ability to access a SFTP server directly from the ChromeOS Files app.
+My fork has improved the design of the user-interface, to provide a more native look-and-feel.
 To do so, the front-end build system have been moved from [bower](https://bower.io/), [grunt](https://gruntjs.com/) to [npm](https://www.npmjs.com), [webpack](https://webpack.js.org/) to make use of [React](https://reactjs.org/) and the [Material-UI components](https://material-ui-next.com/).
+The fork is merged with the original repo.

 ## Development
 *Shared network folder (SFTP)* is a [Chrome App](https://developer.chrome.com/apps/about_apps), therefore explicitly build for ChromeOS systems.
 Chrome Apps can be created with common web technologies such as  HTML5, CSS, and JavaScript to deliver an experience comparable of a native application.
 To extent the power of these technologies, Chrome delivers a [Native Client SDK](https://developer.chrome.com/native-client/sdk/download) to compile C and C++ code in the browser efficiently and securely, independent of the user’s operating system. *Shared network folder (SFTP)* makes use of [libssh2](https://www.libssh2.org/) which has been ported to the [Native Client](https://developer.chrome.com/native-client) environment to establish a file share connection over SSH (i.e. SFTP; SSH File Transfer Protocol).
 The compiled code is part of the app, and communicates with the web technologies back and forth.

-Please visit the [documentation](https://github.com/tjibbevanderlaan/chromeos-filesystem-sftp/blob/react/docs/documentation.md), to get more insights of the app structure.
+Please visit the [documentation](https://github.com/tjibbevanderlaan/chromeos-filesystem-sftp/blob/master/docs/documentation.md), to get more insights of the app structure.

 ### Getting started
 To build the app, you need a 1) build system to compile the app's Native Client code, and a 2) front-end build system to build the app itself.